Skip to main content

 The sun has finally returned to the Pacific Northwest, drawing families to the beaches and waterways of Washington.
 As I listen to the news of recent swimming accidents, I'm reminded of a summer when I tragically lost my family on the water.

-My little sister, Martha JulieRay Rank, would have turned 61 this Fourth of July, 2024.
+My little sister, Martha JulieRay Rank, would have turned 62 this fourth of July, 2025.

-She drowned at the tender age of 10 at Ozette Lake in Clallam County on July 11, 1973, along with my father, Robert Ray Rank (44), my mother, Joyce Merilyn (Black) Rank (44), and my brother, David Alan Rank (8).
-They never found my sister and father.
+She drowned at the tender age of 10 at Ozette Lake in Clallam County, Washington on July 11, 1973, along with my father, Robert Ray Rank (44), my mother, Joyce Merilyn (Black) Rank (44), and my brother, David Alan Rank (8).
+They never found my youngest sister or father.

 While quick medical intervention saves some victims, not everyone is so fortunate.
 When I hear such stories on the radio, I hope that today's family will find their lost loved one.
 With waters so cold and currents so swift, finding a body can be difficult, leaving families with a unique and profound sadness.

-As you enjoy our beautiful parks and recreation areas, please be cautious.
+As you enjoy our beautiful National Park and recreation areas, please be cautious.
 Research your destination and heed the advice of those familiar with the area.
 Remember, the water is often much colder than you realize.
+While the water near the surface may warm during the day, a few feet down the water remains dark, and cold.
 Whether hiking, swimming, or exploring, stick together, wear a whistle, and leave a note in your car detailing your plans.
 Keep your cell phone charged, even if it stays in the car.

 Taking an hour or two to consult with a trusted legal advisor can spare your loved ones from unnecessary hardship.
 It’s a small but meaningful way to show your enduring love and concern.

-As you enjoy our long-awaited summer sun, remember that our stunning cold waters, while breathtaking, can also be treacherous, even when approached with respect.
+As you enjoy Puget Sound's long-awaited summer sun, remember that our stunning cold waters,whether salt or freshwater, while breathtaking, can also be treacherous, even when approached with respect.

 I'll be thinking of you out there.